 - The EndUp: This legendary spot began as a bathhouse and has been going strong—give or take a few booms and busts—since it opened in 1973.
 The EndUp is San Francisco's gay afterparty bar.
 If you love to dance, you won't want to miss it.

 - Oasis: Oasis is a downright dazzling 6,000-square-foot theater and cabaret that hosts some of the Bay Area's best drag shows.
 Drag legends Heklina and D'Arcy Drollinger are behind this ambitious venture.
 Shows include everything from comedy nights to high-camp shows and revues.

-- Divas: San Francisco's only transgender bar is another of the few LGBTQ+ hangouts still located along the Polk Street strip (it's a half-block east of Polk, near another gay neighborhood bar, Mark's Bar.
-This spacious, attractive space draws both queer and straight patrons to watch the highly entertaining shows.
+- Divas: This San Francisco transgender bar is another of the few LGBTQ hangouts still located along the Polk Street strip (it's a half-block east of Polk, near another gay neighborhood bar, Mark's Bar).
+The sprawling, attractive space draws both queer and straight patrons to watch the highly entertaining shows.